NeuraByte-UCSD-ITS/nutrirate/README.md

 5. Concat new float columns created from the nutrition (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbohydrates) column to our merged dataframe.

 6. Grouping by recipe id, we computed the average rating per recipe using our merged data.
-We then merged the resulting dataframe with the original merged_df to add 'avg_ratings' as a new column.
+We then merged the resulting dataframe with the original merged_df to add 'average_ratings' as a new column.

 Here are the first 5 (unique) rows of our cleaned dataset:
 | name                                 |   minutes | nutrition                                     | description                                                                                                                                                                                                                                                                                                                                                                       |   rating |   calories |   protein |